 There are many good resources out there.
-Most of them are helpful and useful for different purposes but don’t stress about all the tools that are available.
+Most of them are helpful and useful for different purposes.

-If you’re starting out, consider getting a good Study Bible.
+You might also want to look into investing in a Study Bible.
 A Study Bible is like an all-in-one collection of the most used tools all in one cover.
-I would recommend the ESV Study Bible (link to Amazon – opens in a new window) because it’s thorough, easy to use, and widely accepted.
+I recommend the CSB Tony Evans Study Bible (check out the reviews on Amazon – link opens in a new window).

-As you begin using some of the tools that are there, you’ll start to see what’s useful and why it’s included.
+As you begin using some of the tools that are in most Study Bibles, you’ll start to see what’s useful and why it’s included.
 My first Study Bible lasted me for many years as my primary resource before I started adding to my resource library.

 If you want to see how a Study Bible can be used, here’s an article where I explain how to use one: How to Use a Study Bible: A Helpful Illustrated Guide (link opens in a new window)